BetterWayElectronics/pyenv-win-wrapper/README.md

 ## Overview

-The PyEnv-Win Wrapper is a Perl script designed to simplify the management and execution of Python scripts within a PyEnv environment on Windows systems.
+The PyEnv-Win Wrapper (PyWrapper) is a Python *and* Perl script designed to simplify the management and execution of Python scripts within a [PyEnv](https://github.com/pyenv/pyenv) environment on Windows systems.
 It serves as a convenient environment variable/default application for running Python files while ensuring they execute in the desired Python environment.

 ### Features